riyashah98/Playlist_Live/README.md

 - Users can only add songs to a playlist

 Division of Labor:
--Lauren: Created User, Playlist models
+- Lauren: Created User, Playlist models
--Riya: Youtube gem additions, Styling, Created Song model
+- Riya: Youtube gem additions, Styling, Created Song model